vratskyi/neon-dance/README.md

 If You would like to help but have no skills in this area, you can donate any amount to this project, all donators I will point out in the githab repository, social media, as well as in the comments in the project code.
 Such people should be especially rewarded.

 Support: https://www.patreon.com/vratsk1y
-If you need other ways, email me on social media😇
+If you need other ways, email me on social media😊